Welcome to the Home of Drumragh Sarsfields G.F.C on the web.

 Drumragh Sarsfields GFC have launched their latest development draw.
 The draw will be one of the largest ever organised by a Tyrone club and the amazing first prize up for grabs is a detached two-storey house in Coolnagard Village in Omagh.
 Second prize is a Vauxhall Corsa.
 There are 12 further cash prizes as well as monthly draws.

 Tickets are priced at £100 and a direct debit plan is available to allow subscribers to make ten monthly payments of £10 each.
+Or you can get tickets and more extras at New bingo sites by bingo friends our trusted gambling partner.

 The draw is to help fund the club’s ambitious development of playing facilities at the 16-acre site at Clanabogan which was purchased last August.